Dabbling in Jet Lag

 Of course, choosing to ride with a stranger has its pros and cons.
 If you do decide to do this, be sure to carefully vet the driver beforehand.

-Taking a flight from Paris to Strasbourg is the most impractical way to make this journey.
+Taking a flight is the most impractical way to make this journey.
 First, there are no direct flights.
 You’ll have at least one layover, which means your travel time could be over ten hours.

 If, for example, you wanted to visit both Lyon and Strasbourg.
 You could fly to Lyon and spend a few days exploring the city.
 Then, take your second flight to Strasbourg.
 But keep in mind you’ll have to make the same journey on the way back.